cyansmiles/php-image-folder-to-xml/README.md

 - $folder_url = $_GET['$folder_url'];
 - $folder_path = $_GET['$folder_path'];

+###FYI - In my case, I am giong to put the php file in the "plusgallery" folder and just pass the locations of the image folders.
+    <div id="plusgallery" data-type="local" data-image-path="/images/gallery/folder-name/"></div>

+Keep in mind, in this case, I (probably) don't need to pass the relative path to the PHP file since I already know where it is (it in the plugin folder).
+I still have to figure all this out.

 ###Anyways, here is varibles to update (Alternate, if doing manually and only need one feed).

 - $folder_url = "/images/gallery/folder-name/";
 - $folder_path = "../images/gallery/folder-name/";

-###Here is a string example (I am still working on this part).
-    <div id="plusgallery" data-type="local" data-image-path="/includes/image-xml.php?folder_url=/images/gallery/folder-name/&folder_path=../images/gallery/folder-name/"></div>

-###Alternate Version (I am still working on this part).
-    <div id="plusgallery" data-type="local" data-image-path="/includes/image-xml.php" folder-url="/images/gallery/folder-name/" folder-path="../images/gallery/folder-name/"></div>

-Note: In this case, I put this PHP file in the root called "/includes/".

-###FYI - I just realized, I could also put this php file in the "plusgallery" folder and just pass the locations of the image folders.
-Anyways, more to come (it just depends what you are trying to achive).
-    <div id="plusgallery" data-type="local" data-image-path="/images/gallery/folder-name/"></div>

 Anyways, I am still rewriting code for PlusGallery to use my RSS feed.
 I noticed they had already started the code but never completed it.
 I needed a way to get my images on my server.
 They just put the JS/Jquery code and nothing else.